Dedham, Iowa: History

 Dedham got its start in the year 1881, following construction of the Chicago, Milwaukee and St. Paul Railway through that territory.
 It was named for Dedham, Massachusetts.

 St. Joseph Parish was founded in 1891 by German and English Catholics.
 They built the first church in 1892 with a new, larger church coming in 1904.
 The present church was dedicated on October 1, 1940, by Bishop Edmond Heelan.

 Geography

 Dedham is located at the junction of Brushy and Dedham Creeks.

 According to the United States Census Bureau, the city has a total area of 0.58 sqmi, all land.

 Government and politics

 Dedham operates under a mayor-council government.
 The Mayor is Robert Sporrer.
 Along with the mayor is the five person city council.
-Councilpersons are: Christopher John Hoffman, Mike Heinrichs, Rod Smith, Tony Derner, and Tony Seidl.
+Council members are:[ Christopher John Hoffman, Mike Heinrichs, Rod Smith, Tony Derner, and Tony Seidl.
 The City Clerk is Heather Badding.
 City elections are held every two odd numbered years.
 The mayor serves a two-year term, while the members of the council serve four-year terms.